Trump campaign manager: 'Are you calling him a liar?'

 (CNN)Donald Trump's campaign manager bristled at questions over whether the Republican presidential nominee is using the specter of an IRS audit to avoid releasing his tax returns, hitting back forcefully when asked Tuesday for proof of the audit.

-CNN's Alisyn Camerota asked Conway on "New Day," "Will Donald Trump release anything from the IRS proving that he's under audit?"
+CNN's Alisyn Camerota asked Kellyanne Conway on "New Day," "Will Donald Trump release anything from the IRS proving that he's under audit?"

 "I'm sorry," Conway said, as Camerota repeated her question.
 "Are you calling him a liar?"